-All citizens and organizations are invited to participate with their visions and expertise where it is of public interest, through all e- Communication channels with the ministry that are available on its e-Portal (comments, ratings, contact-us page, blogs, forums, opinion surveys and questionnaires).
+Ministry aspires to put up every issue for discussion and consultation that it deems helpful to perform its role in serving citizens and education in the kingdom.
+Ministry invites all citizens and organizations to participate with their visions and expertise where it entails public interest, using all e-Means available on its e-Portal (comments, ratings, contact-us page, blogs, forums, opinion surveys and questionnaires).

-The nature of topics put up for discussion depends on ministry's needs for consultation and participation with expertise and opinions.
-It also depends on the extent of relation of these topics to the audience and topic's direct impacts on them.
-The end goals, that are sought after from discussion similarly influence a nature of topic.
+In general, the nature of topics put up for discussion depends on ministry's need, if it think that consultation and participation is necessary, it also depends on the relevance of these topics to the audience and its influence on them.

-Topics will be open for discussion for all to participate and convey their opinions unless ministry sees the necessity to select particular audience for consultation, like, for example, scholarship students, then ministry will use all available e-Channels to target such segment requesting their participation in decision-making.
+Topics will be open for discussion for all, to participate and convey their opinions, if ministry felt choosing particular audience for consultation, for example, scholarship students, then ministry will invite

-Ministry pledges to periodically review participations, but at the same time, it is not possible for it to review all participations, hence ministry is not committed to review or reply to all participations.
-Ministry also reserves, without any liability, the right not to publish, or to remove participations, that it deems contradictory to its policies or prevailing laws in Saudi Arabia.
+Ministry pledges to review participations periodically, but at the same time, it is not feasible for it to review all participations, hence ministry is not committed to review or reply to all participations.
+Ministry also reserves the right not to publish, or to remove participations, that are not in line with its policies or prevailing laws in Saudi Arabia without any liability.

 e-Participation Standard Process: